12 Downing Street

 12 Downing Street is one of the buildings situated on Downing Street in the City of Westminster in London, England.
-It has been traditionally used as the office of the Chief Whip although the upper floor forms part of the residential apartment for the Prime Minister of the United Kingdom.
+It has been traditionally used as the office of the Chief Whip although the upper floor forms part of the residential apartment for the prime minister of the United Kingdom.
 It has been owned and used by the Crown since 1803, first housing the Judge Advocate General of the Armed Forces and then the Colonial Office, before the office of the Chief Whip moved into the premises in 1879 until 2001.
 It is a Grade II listed building.

 Current use

 The offices of the Prime Minister in 10 Downing Street have spread into 12 Downing Street, connected by a corridor which runs through 11 Downing Street.
-Under the current government the building is being used to house the Prime Minister's Press Office and Strategic Communications Unit.
+Under the 2019–2024 government the building was used to house the Prime Minister's Press Office and Strategic Communications Unit.
 Although historically the house was used as the office of the Chief Whip, that is now located in 9 Downing Street.